 Area: 32000.0 ft2

-Photographs: Flickr user Amir Nejad, Flickr user Paul N., Flickr user C. Strife, Flickr user siphorous, Wikimedia Commons user Russavia, Flickr user OZinOH, American Seating, Flickr user Ben Kraal
+Photographs: Flickr user Amir Nejad, Flickr user Paul N., Flickr user C. Strife, Flickr user siphorous, Wikimedia Commons user Russavia, Flickr user OZinOH, Courtesy of American Seating, Flickr user Ben Kraal